 - Baking powder

 That’s all you need to make this flour yourself.
-You can make it on a case-by-case basis as you need it, or you can make a larger batch to store and easily use whenever you need it.
-You can make this in a minute or two and don’t have to run to the store in a pinch.
+You can make it on a case-by-case basis as you need it, or you can make a larger batch to store and easily use whenever a recipe calls for it.
+With just three ingredients you can make it in just a few minutes.

 - Be sure to measure your flour correctly and not to pack it.

-- If you are substituting self-rising flour for AP flour in a recipe with baking soda, you still need to add the baking soda since there is none in self-rising flour.
+- If you are substituting it for all purpose flour in a recipe with baking soda, you still need to add the baking soda since there is none in SR flour.

-- Occasionally you will need to add a touch more liquid to a recipe when you’re substituting homemade self-rising flour for store-bought.
-This is because AP flour is courser than the normal flour used in making self-rising flour.
+- Occasionally you will need to add a touch more liquid to a recipe when you’re substituting homemade self rising flour for store-bought.
+This is because all purpose flour is courser than the normal flour used in making it.